Evan Mecham: Political career

 In his fifth try for governor, Mecham ran as a political outsider using his standard platform advocating political reform and tax relief.
 Mecham's opponent in the Republican primary, Burton Barr, had served as the Majority Leader of the Arizona House of Representatives.
 Barr had the support of the state GOP leadership, including Barry Goldwater and John McCain.
 Mecham's core support came from fellow Mormons and the ultraconservative John Birch Society.
 A sizable portion of the state's retired population joined this core support with Mecham's promises of tax cuts.
 Because of Arizona's substantial transient population—only about half of the registered voters in 1986 were living in the state in 1980—Mecham's record of previous attempts to gain elected office was not widely known by the voters.
 The primary election also saw the lowest voter turnout in nearly forty years due to unusual rain.
 Mecham overcame a fifteen-point deficit in the polls to win the Republican nomination with 54% of the vote.
 Barr failed to spend much of his campaign war chest in the primary, ending his campaign with over a million dollars on hand.

 The general election of 1986 saw a three-way race for governor.
 The Democratic Party had selected the state Superintendent of Public Education, Carolyn Warner, as its candidate.
 Dissatisfaction among the state's business and political leadership with both candidates allowed Bill Schulz, a real estate developer and Democrat who had withdrawn from the Democratic primary because of a family illness, to obtain enough petition signatures to run as an independent candidate.
 Six years earlier, Schulz had nearly defeated longtime U.S. Senator Barry Goldwater.
 Goldwater was slow to endorse Mecham in this race, but did so officially at a dinner in Lake Havasu City.
 During the campaign, the state Automobile Dealers Association's ethics committee placed Mecham's dealership on probation for being chronically tardy in responding to complaints.
 The Democratic split caused by Schulz's re-entry allowed Mecham's campaign to survive.

 Mecham won the election with a 40% plurality while Warner and Schulz received 34% and 26% respectively.

 Governorship

 Mecham was inaugurated on January 5, 1987.
 Among his claimed successes were the opening of a trade office in Taiwan that allowed for a $63 million cotton export contract and strengthening drug abuse prevention efforts through legislation allowing the governor to appoint pro tempore judges to deal with drug-related issues.
-The governor also spearheaded an effort within the National Governor's Association to raise the speed limit on rural highways from 55 mph (90 km/h) to 65 mph (105 km/h) and supported a legislative bill to prevent takeover of Arizona businesses.
+The governor also spearheaded an effort within the National Governors Association to raise the speed limit on rural highways from 55 mph (90 km/h) to 65 mph (105 km/h) and supported a legislative bill to prevent takeover of Arizona businesses.
 During Mecham's term of office, a $157 million budget deficit was eliminated by reductions in state spending.